ubclxing/Statistical_Learning_Short_Course_at_Data_Science_Bootcamp_USask_13June2023/Section 2/README.md

 # Session 2: Linear and Logistic Regression in R
 This section covers the concepts of how to utilize R to build linear and logistic regression models.
-The teaching assistant (TA) for this section is Kyle, and the tutors are Lina and Jing.
+The teaching assistant (TA) for this section is Kyle and the tutors are Lina and Jing.

 ## Overview
 We will perform the following tasks on R: